Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • Coconut milk – If you don’t have coconut milk, you can substitute with another milk.
 To keep this as vegan chia pudding, opt for a coconut milk chia pudding or almond milk chia pudding.

 • Chia seeds – The secret ingredient.
 Chia seeds offer antioxidants, protein, iron, calcium, omega 3-fatty acids and more.
-Read more about chia seeds’ nutrition content

 • Cocoa powder or cacao powder – Full of health-promoting antioxidants!

-• Cherries – Cherries are full of phytonutrients and antioxidants, and are anti-inflammatory (especially if you find some tart cherries).
+• Cherries – Cherries are full of phytonutrients and antioxidants and are anti-inflammatory (especially if you find some tart cherries).

 Now that you have your ingredients for this paleo chia seed pudding, let’s talk about how EASY it is to make this chocolate chia pudding recipe.

-How To Make This Chia Pudding Recipe Vegan
+How to Make Cherry Chia Pudding

 To keep this chia pudding recipe vegan, stick with coconut milk, almond milk or even soy milk.
-Here are the main steps for making this basic chia seed pudding.

-• Let the ingredients gel and “firm up.”
+Add your liquid and let the ingredients gel and “firm up.”

 Usually, I recommend 4-5 hours for the chia seeds to soak up the liquid and “firm up,”, but it’s easiest to make overnight chia pudding so you can enjoy it in the morning.